laracasts/blog/articles/Benjamin/01-build-a-simple-online-store-using-laravel-folio-livewire-v3-and-volt.md

 ## Install Laravel Folio

 Laravel Folio is a new approach to routing.
-Instead of declaring routes via a `routes.php` file, we instead create views that follow a particular naming convention.
+Instead of declaring routes via a `routes.php` file, we create views that follow a particular naming convention.

 Let's start by installing the package: